apontejosea/vim/README.md

 4. Move the _vimerc file from Program Files to %USERPROFILE%\vim
 5. cd 'c:/Program Files/Vim'
 6. mklink _vimrc %USERPROFILE%\vim\\_vimrc
-7. open gvim and run :BundleInstall!
+7. open gvim and run :BundleInstall! (you will probably have to remove existing plugins before in order to make space for the downloaded plugin repositories)